 - Showing patience and compassion

-The road to becoming a marriage and family therapist will help develop the tools you’ll need to handle stressful situations, and teach you the technical skills about how to use the medical software you’ll need to manage your cases and client data.
+The road to becoming a marriage and family therapist will help you develop the tools you'll need to handle stressful situations during marriage and family counseling.
+It will also teach you the technical skills about how to use the medical software you'll need to manage your cases and client data.

 Prior Education and Work Experience